The Trailer For Kristen Stewart & Mackenzie Davis’ Lesbian Christmas Rom-Com Is Finally Here

 Emmys triple-threat Dan Levy — who comes just shy of stealing the trailer with his signature snappy delivery — co-stars as Abby’s best friend and confidante alongside Aubrey Plaza, Alison Brie, Ana Gasteyer, Jake McDorman, and Michelle Buteau.

-November 25 can’t come soon enough — but you don’t have to wait until then to start getting festive.
+November 25 can’t come soon enough (while it's streaming on Hulu in the U.S. it will play in some Canadian theatres) — but you don’t have to wait until then to start getting festive.
 The Happiest Season soundtrack is already available, and features covers and new music by all-queer artists including Tegan and Sara, Sia, Bebe Rexha, Brandy Clark and Charlie Hanson.

 Watch the full trailer for Happiest Season below: